Very spacious for two, perfect for a romantic getaway.

 We are an Anglo/French couple who have over 20 years experience at producing grapes for Cotes du Rhone and Cotes du Rhone Village.
 Recently producing our own wine under our brand Domaine de Palejay, we use sustainable methods and respectful of bio-diversity.
 Before this I was a teacher.

-Owner score1102 Calendar updated: a day ago Last logged in: 3 months ago
+Owner score1102 Calendar updated: 27 days ago Last logged in: 3 months ago